Grant recently offered his opinions about the latest news and notes around the league in an interview with Tyler Hissey for Scout.com.

 Grant: At this moment I have the Angels, Red Sox, and White Sox winning the West, East, and Central, respectively.
 I rank them in that order because that is the order of my confidence in each of those teams to capture a division crown.

-The Angels, with the acquisition of Teixeira and the re-emergence of Ervin Santana as a front-line arm, are my pick to represent the AL in the World Series.
+The Angels, with the acquisition of Teixeira and the re-emergence of Ervin Santana as a front-line arm, are my pick to represent the

 The other kind of Sox get terrific pitching and have more power bats than they know what to do with.
 I just don't know how much I trust some of the unproven arms in that rotation (John Danks and Gavin Floyd among them) down the stretch.
 Getting Ken Griffey Jr. should provide them with a nice boost, though.